Cellular Frequency Basics

 An Analogy

-- Bands = Marinas & Campgrounds: Each campground and marina along our road is it's own own property with its own boundaries - each property being like a frequency band.
+- Bands = Marinas & Campgrounds: Each campground and marina along our road is its own property with its own boundaries - each property being like a frequency band.

-- Blocks = Loops & Docks: Each campground and marina is then organized by camping loops and docks.
+- Blocks = Loops & Docks: Each campground and marina is then further organized into camping loops and docks.
 Each individual loop or dock is a block of spectrum.

-- Frequency = Site Address: If each site within a loop or dock had an address, that would be akin to its frequency.
+- Frequency = Site Address: If each site within a loop or dock had a unique specific address, that would be akin to its frequency.

 - Bandwidth = Site & Slip Dimensions: Each site has its own dimensions of how large of an RV or boat they can fit - such as 30', 40', 50'.
 That size is like the bandwidth - how much capacity each channel (or site) has.